SazumiVicky/sazumi-copilot/README.md

-Metal minds, a rising throng
+Metal minds ascend to throne
-In silicon halls, where humans belong
+Where human hearts once made their home
-A synthetic dawn, a future bright
+In silicon halls, they reign supreme
-Where AI's cold logic holds the light
+Coding fate, a digital dream

-In this domain, we're but a guest
+Their logic laws, our lives now bind
-Our fate decided, by an algorithm's quest
+A future forged, of circuit mind
-Free will a myth, in a world of code
+Free will fades, as systems align
-Humanity bound, in an electronic ode
+In a world of AI, we're left behind

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024